abadid/cmsc424-spring2019/project0/README.md

 	```
 	jupyter notebook --port=8888 --no-browser --ip=0.0.0.0
 	```
 This will start a server on the VM, listening on port 8888.
 We will access it from the **host** (as discussed above, the VagrantFile maps the 8888 port on the guest VM to the 8888 port on the host VM).
-To do that, simply start the browser, and point it to: http://127.0.0.1:8888
+To do that, simply start the browser, and point it to: http://127.0.0.1:8888.
+It will ask you for a password or token.
+Copy the token from the command line output that was output to your screen when you started jupyter above.
+(In other words, copy everything after ?token=)

 * You should see the Notebooks in the `project0/` directory.
 Click to open the "IPython Getting Started" Notebook, and follow the instruction therein.